 I really like the metal packaging which protects the Vitamin C serum from light and air.
 Vitamin C degrades when it is exposed to light, water or air.
 The metal tube is just the protection it needs to minimize exposure to oxygen and light.

 Vitamin C can cause sensitivity, but this one did not irritate my skin at all.
 I did get a strange warming sensation for a few seconds after applying, but no tingling or burning.
 A few other brands such as The Inkey List and The Ordinary offer strong Vitamin C serums and both of their serums irritate my skin.
-I compare the two in The Ordinary vs The Inkey List post.

 Drugstore Anti-Aging Treatments: Retinol (Evening)

 Retinol.
 The ultimate anti-ager.
 Many consider retinol the gold standard in anti-aging skincare.
 It is often recommended to start using retinol in your skincare routine as early as your 20’s.
-Retinoids not only exfoliate dead skin cells, but they also go to work on pigmentation, support collagen production and increase cell turnover, revealing smoother more radiant skin.
+Retinoids not only exfoliate dead skin cells but also go to work on pigmentation, support collagen production and increase cell turnover, revealing smoother more radiant skin.